Credit Cards Store Credit Cards

 No, you cannot transfer a balance to your T.J.
 Maxx credit card.
 If you would like to do a balance transfer, we recommend choosing a credit card with a 0% intro APR.
 You can also explore our list of the best balance transfer credit cards.

-The TJX Rewards Credit Card offers perks and rewards for loyal shoppers of T.J.
+Both versions of the TJX Rewards Credit Card offer perks and rewards for loyal shoppers of T.J.
 Maxx and its affiliated brands.
-It can be a good choice for frequent T.J.
+They can be a good choice for frequent T.J.
 Maxx shoppers who can pay off their balance each month and maximize the card's benefits.

-However, While the TJX Rewards card provides discounts, rewards certificates, and exclusive shopping events, it has a relatively high APR and can only be used at T.J.
+However, while a TJX Rewards card provides discounts, rewards certificates, and exclusive shopping events, it has a relatively high APR, and the store card version (and rewards you earn) can only be used at the T.J.
 Maxx family of stores and partner brands.

 Lucrative, Flat-Rate Cash Rewards